SereneAir

 SereneAir is a privately owned Pakistani airline that began operating services in January 2017.
-SereneAir operates scheduled domestic flights within Pakistan and its first international flight departed for Sharjah, United Arab Emirates on 16 March 2021.
-Their license was suspended on 2 October 2025 due to lack of serviceable aircraft.
+SereneAir operated scheduled domestic flights within Pakistan.
+Its first international flight departed for Sharjah, United Arab Emirates on 16 March 2021.
+Since October 2, 2025, the airline's operations have been suspended due to a lack of airworthy aircraft.
+This resulted in the temporary suspension of its Air Operator Certificate by the Pakistan Civil Aviation Authority which was eventually restored in late November 2025, though flight operations remain suspended.

 History

 The Pakistan Civil Aviation Authority granted a license in March 2016 that permitted the establishment of SereneAir.
 The airline received its first aircraft, a Boeing 737-800, in November 2016.
 The airline started operations on 29 January 2017, a week after obtaining its air operator's certificate.
 The inaugural flight departed Islamabad for Karachi on 29 January 2017.
 Serene Air took delivery of their first Airbus A330-200 on 27 August 2020.

-Suspension of license

-On 2 October 2025, the Pakistan Civil Aviation Authority suspended the Air Operator Certificate (AOC) of Serene Air due to their failure to comply with the requirement of a minimum of 5 serviceable aircraft.
+On 2 October 2025, the Pakistan Civil Aviation Authority suspended the Air Operator Certificate (AOC) of Serene Air due to their failure to comply with the requirement of a minimum of five serviceable aircraft.
 At the time of suspension, Serene Air had zero operational aircraft and was therefore unable to operate any flights.
+PCAA eventually restored the certificate in late November 2025 but the flight operations will remain suspended until the airline fully complies with all safety and regulatory conditions.